A Simple Nearly-Optimal Restart Scheme For Speeding-Up First Order Methods: Theory for

-As there are $ N + 2 $ copies of $ \fom $ being run in parallel, the total amount of work is proportional to the time bound multiplied by $ N +2 $.
+As there are $ N + 2 $ copies of $ \fom $ being run in parallel, the total amount of work (total number of oracle calls) is proportional to the time bound multiplied by $ N +2 $.
 Of course the same bound on the total amount of work applies if the scheme is performed sequentially rather than in parallel (i.e., $ \fom_n $ performs an iteration, followed by $ \fom_{n-1} $, with $ \fom_N $ following $ \fom_{-1} $).
-In the sequential case, trivially, the time is proportional to the total amount of work.
+The bound (\ref{eqn.ea}) of Theorem~\ref{thm.ea} is of the same form as the bound (\ref{eqn.ca}) of Theorem~\ref{thm.ca}.
+It is thus no surprise that with proofs exactly similar to the ones for Corollaries \ref{cor.cc}, \ref{cor.cd} and \ref{cor.ce}, specific time bounds can be obtained for when $ \sparfom $ is implemented with $ \subgrad $, $ \accel $ and $ \smooth $, respectively.